Matthew-T-Fergusson/Developing_Data_Products_Project/README.md

 ## Slidify did not work properly for publishing

-#### Please follow download and view the html from "index.html" to see the Slidify presentation.
+#### Please download and view the html from "index.html" to see the Slidify presentation.

 #### Also see "index2.docx" if you have MS Word for a more easily viewed and formatted version